Campus Improvement Plan

 Evaluation Data Sources: Campus Safety Committee roster and calendar

 Strategy 1: Establish Campus Safety Committees composed of a cross section of stake holders to look at matters related to campus safety.
+Team will meet three times/year so that all campuses will be able to refine safety practices.

-Staff Responsible for Monitoring: Administrators and Safety Committee
+Staff Responsible for Monitoring: EOP

 Performance Objective 3 - EMERGENCY OPERATIONS